-2.20.1.5.ACCESS TO PREMISES OF CUSTOMER
+2.20.1.5.
+ACCESS TO THE PREMISES OF THE CUSTOMER

-The District shall at all reasonable hours have access to meters, service connections, cleanouts, and other property which may be located on a customer's premises for purposes of installation, maintenance, operation, or removal of the property.
+The District shall at all reasonable hours have access to meters, service connections, cleanouts, and other property that may be located on a customer's premises for purposes of installation, maintenance, operation, or removal of the property.
 The customer's system should be open for inspection at all reasonable times to authorized representatives of the District.